kragen/derctuo/markdown/sentential-database.md

 Especially for a textual system, syntax is important for UI.
 Some alternatives to the strawman syntax above:

 - Alternative syntax for variables.
-Above I've only stuck sigils on variables to indicate their variable nature the first time they occur, but it might be worthwhile to use the sigil every time for readability; Tcl and bash seem to suffer in usability compared to PHP and Perl's more universal sigil usage.
+Above I’ve only stuck sigils on variables to indicate their variable nature the first time they occur, but it might be worthwhile to use the sigil every time for readability; Tcl and bash seem to suffer in usability compared to PHP and Perl’s more universal sigil usage.
 Here are some possible
   alternatives:

         'It' is made of 'unobtainium'   # example above